JochemTheLegend27/CsvToJsonMapper/README.md

    - Input: `"yes"`
    - Output: `true`
    - Input: `"maybe"`
-   - Output: Error: `"IsActive" must be a boolean value.`
+   - Output - Error: because `IsActive` must be a boolean value.

----

 #### **Why It Is Necessary**
 - **Data Integrity**: Ensures the data adheres to specified requirements, preventing invalid or corrupted data in the output.
 - **Schema Compliance**: Matches the target JSON schema expectations for types and constraints.
-- **Error Handling**: Provides clear feedback on issues, making debugging and corrections easier.
+- **Error Handling**: Provides feedback on issues, making debugging and corrections easier.

+---

 ### 5. **LoggingService**
 Tracks progress and logs events during the process: